-Get to Know Your Tour Leaders: Enrico Dal Monteby julie - Wednesday, February 5, 2014
+Get to Know Your Tour Leaders: Enrico Dal Monteby Julie Horton - Wednesday, February 5, 2014

 Enrico was born in Italy and has been leading tours for ExperiencePlus! in Belgium, Spain, France, and Italy since 2010, and has very quickly become one of our most popular leaders.
 He is passionate about languages, travel, learning, music, and his enthusiasm is contagious.
 We thought we’d take a few minutes to introduce him.

 You speak 6 languages – were your parent’s bilingual?
 Not really – my language skills developed in school.
 I started learning French in junior high, and moved to English and German in high school.
 When I went to study art in Barcelona I learned Spanish, and then Hebrew at University in Tel Aviv.

 How do you maintain your language skills?
 I do my best to read as much as possible in each language.
 I also do some translation work.

 What’s one item you wouldn’t leave home without?
 I never go on tour, or travel, without my iPod.
 I absolutely love music.